Geordin Hill-Lewis: Tenure

 On 22 November, Hill-Lewis announced the formation of his 11-member mayoral committee to turn Cape Town into a "city of hope".
 Only six councillors out of the previous administration were retained.
 Long-serving members Ian Neilson, Xanthea Limberg, Marian Nieuwoudt, Phindile Maxiti and Sharon Cottle were not reappointed to the new mayoral committee.

+Hill-Lewis was elected unopposed as the DA's deputy provincial leader at the party's provincial congress on 11 November 2023.

+In May 2025, Hill-Lewis was shown to be broadly popular amongst his fellow Council members, when he won a motion of no confidence by a significant margin (138 against vs 46 in favor).
+The motion was tabled by single-issue opposition party the National Coloured Congress, and was seen to be a spiteful endeavor to detract from an ongoing court case the City has against the NCC's leader, Fadiel Adams, for racist remarks he made.
+Hill-Lewis said at the time of the motion that the NCC's actions were frivolous, and that they should be better for the residents of Cape Town in terms of their general interactions in Council meetings.

 Personal life

 Hill-Lewis is married to Carla.
 They have one child.
 They reside in Edgemead, one of the northern suburbs of Cape Town.
 He is an avid rugby union fan.